Prezent/prezent-dompdf-bundle/README.md

 # prezent/dompdf-bundle

-Integrates [Dompdf](https://github.com/dompdf/dompdf) into a Symfony project, forked from [prezent/dompdf-bundle](https://github.com/Prezent/prezent-dompdf-bundle).
+Integrates [Dompdf](https://github.com/dompdf/dompdf) into a Symfony project.

 ## Note
-If you're looking to use **DomPDF 0.6.2** or older, see the [dompdf-bundle by Prezent](https://github.com/Prezent/prezent-dompdf-bundle).
+If you're looking to use **DomPDF 0.6.2** or older, use the latest 1.x version of this bundle.
-This is just an adapted fork to work with DomPDF 0.8.0.
-All credits go to [Prezent](http://www.prezent.nl).

 ## Installation
 This bundle can be installed using Composer: